ampourgh/Full-Stack-Web-Development/linux_server_config/README.md

 ### To SSH from Git to Amazon Lightsail
 ```
-ssh ubuntu@18.216.162.202 -p 2200 -i LightsailPrivateKey.pem
+ssh ubuntu@52.14.27.203 -p 2200 -i LightsailPrivateKey.pem
 ```

 ### To SSH as the grader
 ```
-ssh grader@18.216.162.202 -p 2200 -i LightsailPrivateKey.pem
+ssh grader@52.14.27.203 -p 2200 -i LightsailPrivateKey.pem
 ```
 Password is grader.

+### Ubuntu Firewall ports

-Sudo UFW (Ubuntu Firewall) is currenlt active, and allows for SSH port 2200, HTTP/www port 80 and  NTP port 123.
+Sudo UFW (Ubuntu Firewall) is currently active, and allows for SSH port 2200, HTTP/www port 80 and  NTP port 123.
 To check the status and active ports on the server, use the command 'sudo ufw status'.

-For enabling the site on Apache2, the command 'sudo a2ensite 000-default.conf' was used, which contains the route to /var/www/html that port 80 is listening to.

 ### Changing Webpages showing up on the IP address